hbctraining/DGE_workshop/lessons/09b_sleuth.md

 >**NOTE:** By default the transformation of counts is natural log, which would make the output fold changes somewhat more difficult to interpret.
 By specifying the `transformation_function` to be `log2(x + 0.5)` we are ensuring our output fold changes are log2.

-# Fit the transcript abundance data to the sleuth model

 In fitting the sleuth model, sleuth performs shrinkage of variance, parameter estimation and estimation of variance using the general linear model:

 ```r